-Discover Alta, Alta, Utah’s Chamber and Visitors Bureau, is pleased to announce the 2012 Wasatch Wildflower Festival, set to take place July 27, 28, and 29, with a stop in Alta on Saturday, July 28.
+Discover Alta, Alta, Utah’s Chamber and Visitors Bureau, is pleased to announce the 2014 Wasatch Wildflower Festival, set to take place July 25, 26, and 27, with a stop in Alta on Saturday, July 26.
 This annual celebration of the Wasatch Mountains and the diversity of its ecosystem takes place during the peak of the summer flower season, one of the most beautiful times to visit Alta, Utah and the surrounding mountains.

 Guided hikes depart each day starting at 9am, and hikers have the choice of three different trail levels, including beginner, beginner/intermediate, and advanced.
 Difficulty ratings are based on trail difficulty and length of the hike.
 Hikes include wildflower discussions and will follow a gentle pace to allow for plenty of wildflower viewing.
-Live acoustic music from local band Stringshot will set the tone on the 28th in Alta from 8:30am to 12:30pm.
+Live music will set the tone on the 26th in Alta from 8:30am to 12:30pm.

 The Wasatch Wildflower Festival is collaboration between the non-profit Alta Community Enrichment, the Cottonwood Canyons Foundation, and the Snowbird Renaissance Center, along with support from Alta Ski Area, Snowbird Ski and Summer Resort, Solitude Ski Area, Brighton Ski Area, and The U.S. Forest Service.

-The Wasatch Wildflower Festival also offers events for children; with two kids wildflower hikes each day (adult supervision is required), which include interactive wildflower activities and wildflower education geared for the little ones.
-Saturday, July 28 features kids art activities from 9am to 12pm.
-Additionally, the weekend includes a chalk art contest for wildflower enthusiasts of all ages, where contestants can decorate the pavement with their favorite wildflower or wildlife scene.
-Contestants must bring their own chalk, and judging will take place at 9am on Saturday.
+The Wasatch Wildflower Festival also offers events for children; with kids wildflower hikes each day (adult supervision is required), which include interactive wildflower activities and wildflower education geared for the little ones.
+Saturday, July 26 features kids art activities from 9am to 12pm.

-Sundry items, snacks, beverages and Alta souvenirs are available for purchase at Alta's Sunnyside Store.
+Snacks, beverages and Alta souvenirs are available for purchase at the Albion Grill.

 Staggered wildflower walks each day will depart as the groups fill up.
 Festival attendees should bring water, snacks, proper footwear, and layers for hiking at altitude.
 The wildflower hikes will take place on a variety of terrain on Alta Ski Area, Solitude, and Brighton, and hikers will visit lakes, streams, meadows, and even cross over ski runs—some walks will involve taking a chairlift or tram.